 Federal Authority for Identity and Citizenship (FAIC), earlier known as Emirates Identity Authority (EIDA) succeeded in launching electronic identity cards for the whole population in the country including nationals and residents.
 The card carries biometric details of the holders an, in order to verify and confirm the identity of each individual through the personal number and the smart card related to the biological features of the individual.

-For more information about identity protection by EIDA, refer to the following links:
+For more information about identity protection by EIDA, refer to the following links from newspapers:

 SmartPass enables access to the UAE Government’s online services through a single account, using one username and password.
 The benefit of SmartPass is that one does not need to have multiple usernames and passwords to get government services.
 Having multiple usernames and passwords often leads to misplacing and/or resetting them.
 Even then, the concern of maintaining multiple usernames and passwords exists.
 SmartPass eliminates such hassles.

 To use SmartPass, one needs to register.
 Citizens and residents holding Emirates ID cards can register with their Emirates IDs.
 In this case, the SmartPass account not only carries accurate information about the user relating to name, birth date etc. but also provides a secure digital identity.
 SmartPass is also available for use by visitors or those living outside the UAE.

 Under the Federal Law No. 5 of 2012 on Combatting Cybercrimes (PDF, 120 KB) and its amendment by Federal Law No. 12 of 2016, the UAE criminalises the use of the internet to invade privacy of another person, the recording of audio or video conversation or communication, photographing others or copying the same and publishing news, statements or information.
 Violation of the law will be punishable with imprisonment and/or a fine between AED 500,000 and AED 2,000,000.